 - 2 Tbsp parsley

-Boil potatoes with skin on in salted water until easily pierced with a skewer.
+- Boil potatoes with the skin on in salted water until easily pierced with a skewer.
 Drain.

-2. Generously drizzle olive oil on sheet pan.
-Place whole potatoes on pan and mash with potato masher or serving fork leaving lots of peeks and please don't crowd them!
+- Generously drizzle olive oil on a sheet pan.
+Place whole potatoes on the pan and mash each one with a potato masher or a serving fork.
+Leave lots of peeks, and please don't crowd them!

-3. Drizzle with more olive oil, add salt, pepper and garlic powder.
+- Drizzle with more olive oil.
+Add salt, pepper, and garlic powder.

-If you haven’t already, check out my Facebook page where I’ll be posting easy, delicious and family-friendly recipes every week!
+If you haven’t already, please check out my Facebook page, where I’ll be posting easy, delicious, and family-friendly recipes every week!